-Open since 1946, Helena’s recently won the 2014 Award for Best Hawaiian Food for their traditional dishes.
-This family-owned local restaurant offers favorites such as lomi salmon, squid luau cooked in taro leaves, succulent pipi kaula beef ribs, melt-in-your-mouth fried butterfish (black cod), all with Hawaiian sea salt and Maui onion on the side.
-For dessert, on occasions they throw in free haupia coconut pudding.
-If you are looking to order a plate of authentic Hawaiian food flavored to perfection, Helena’s is the place to go.
+Open since 1946, Helena’s won the 2014 Award for Best Hawaiian Food.
+This family-owned restaurant offers favorites such as poi, lomi salmon, pipikaula, laulau and kalua pig.
+They also feature butterfish and chicken long rice, all with Hawaiian sea salt and Maui onion on the side.
+For dessert, try their haupia, which is like a coconut custard.
+If you are looking for authentic Hawaiian food flavored to perfection, Helena’s is the place to go.

-Ethel’s Grill is rated a popular lunchtime hotspot in Honolulu.
-The modest exterior conceals a restaurant that celebrity chefs, like Honolulu’s Roy Yamaguchi, renowned chef of “Roy’s,” love to frequent.
-The interior is decked with pictures of locals, frames of old newspaper articles and surprising art of sumo wrestlers on the wall.
+Ethel’s Grill is a popular lunchtime hotspot in Honolulu.
+The modest exterior conceals a restaurant that celebrity chefs, like Roy Yamaguchi, love to frequent.
+The interior showcases pictures of famous locals, old newspaper articles and art from sumo wrestlers on the wall.
 Don’t let the décor fool you.
 Ethel’s won the Silver Medal of the Hale Aina Award 2014 for Best Hole-in-the-Wall restaurant.
-The tataki sashimi and the jumbo pork katsu are must-haves!
+The tataki sashimi and the jumbo pork katsu are must-haves.

 For a quick and casual meal, be sure to stop by the Rainbow Drive-In.
 This classic fast-food joint has been a favorite for over 50 years.
-The Rainbow Drive-In features the popular “loco moco,” a dish comprised of a bed of rice topped by a hamburger, and a sunny-side-up egg smothered with brown gravy.
-Though this might not sound appetizing at first to people outside of Hawaii, there is nothing surfers crave more after a day of riding waves, than this savory protein-rich feast.
-The loco moco, fried rice, chili, and mixed plates prove to be some of the most popular options presented at Rainbow Drive-In.
+Rainbow Drive-In features the popular loco moco.
+It’s a dish of a bed of rice topped by a hamburger and a sunny-side-up egg with brown gravy.
+Although this might not initially sound appetizing, there is nothing hungry surfers crave more than this protein-rich feast.
+Loco moco, fried rice, chili and mixed plates are some of the most popular dishes.

-Your Kitchen, located on 10th Avenue, looks like just that!
-Tucked next to an art gallery and hobby store in residential Palolo, this restaurant is truly a hidden gem.
-The most highly recommended dishes are the pork and steak bowl s, with thinly sliced, deliciously marinated meat that are topped with a soft boiled egg.
-If you are stopping by for dessert only, the shaved ice is well-worth ordering.
-With bright citrus flavors like orange and lemon lime, you can add a touch of mango, green tea, or passion fruit for a tropical twist.
-Whatever you chose, this little place is a kitchen you’ll want to visit.
+Your Kitchen, located on 10th Avenue, looks like just that.
+Tucked next to a gallery and hobby store in residential Palolo, this restaurant is truly a hidden gem.
+Recommended dishes are the pork and steak bowls with marinated meat topped with a soft boiled egg.
+After that, you should try their shave ice as a dessert.
+With its wide range of flavors, you can add a touch of mango or passion fruit for a tropical twist.
+Whatever you chose, this little kitchen is a place you’ll want to visit.

 Some Favorite Dessert Places

-While there are innumerable places to dine in Honolulu, we hope you explore and find yourself enjoying Hawaiian cuisine whether at a diner or a gourmet restaurant.
+Because there are innumerable unique restaurants in Honolulu, we’re sure you’ll find one that best suits your tastes.
 This city is sure to impress and delight every visitor with a true taste of Honolulu.